 Pay close attention to your puppy to make sure eating, it's critical for its health.
 If puppy is not eating you may have to hand fed the puppy at first, but make sure not to over do it on the hand feeding or JD will want you to do this all the time.
 One way is to start hand feeding a couple kibbles then try to get the pup to eat from the bowl.
 You may have to put your hand in the bowl and feed one or two kibbles and move your hand away from the bowl to see if the pup will eat on its own.
 You may have to do this several times.

 Some good puppy/dog food has pieces of dried veggies and fruits, these are some high quality dog foods.
-Don't change the puppy's food from what I have he/she on until there a few weeks and follow the food changing directions on the back of the bag. (we would rather you keep your pupy on the Blue Buffallo Puppy food) Remember this!
-The better quality food you feed your dog, the less comes out at the other end.
+Don't change the puppy's food from what I have he/she on until there a few weeks and follow the food changing directions on the back of the bag. (we would rather you keep your puppy on the Diamond Naturals Puppy food) Remember this!
+The better-quality food you feed your dog, the less comes out at the other end.
 Fillers such as corn, wheat and etc. are less expensive to use to make it cheap to use and the dog can't use up any of these fillers, so it comes out in the end as lots of waste.
 More meat (not meat-by-product if they can't tell you want kind of meat it is you don't want to feed it to your dog) high meat listed in the food the more the dog uses up and the less food you have to feed, less waste come out in the end.
 So less poop to pick-up for you and the better for the dog.